intjelic/python-sfml/doc/source/api/audio.rst

       Load the sound buffer from a file.

-      Here is a complete list of all the supported audio formats: ogg, wav, flac, aiff, au, raw, paf, svx, nist, voc, ircam, w64, mat4, mat5 pvf, htk, sds, avr, sd2, caf, wve, mpc2k, rf64.
+      Here is a complete list of all the supported audio formats: **ogg, wav, flac, aiff, au, raw, paf, svx, nist, voc, ircam, w64, mat4, mat5 pvf, htk, sds, avr, sd2, caf, wve, mpc2k, rf64**.

+      :raise: :exc:`IOError` - The SoundBuffer failed to load
       :param str filename: Path of the sound file to load
       :rtype: :class:`sfml.audio.SoundBuffer`